Alex Kirilloff Player Props: Twins vs. Brewers

-The Minnesota Twins, including Alex Kirilloff (.382 slugging percentage in past 10 games, including no home run), take on starting pitcher Corbin Burnes and the Milwaukee Brewers at Target Field, Tuesday at 7:40 PM ET.
+The Minnesota Twins, including Alex Kirilloff (.316 on-base percentage in past 10 games, 92 points below season-long percentage), take on starter Colin Rea and the Milwaukee Brewers at Target Field, Wednesday at 1:10 PM ET.

-He had a one-hit performance in his previous game (1-for-5) against the Blue Jays.
+In his last game he had a one-hit showing (1-for-4) against the Brewers.

 Alex Kirilloff Game Info & Props vs. the Brewers